even4void/aliquote/content/post/yet-another-interactive-prompt-for-calculus.md

  SLATEC     INITDS     Chebyshev series too         1         1         1
 ```

 Well, I have no idea of what's going on.
 My best bet is that there still is a problem with the fortran code.

-Other pieces of code seems to work, so I will investigate this later (I already spent one hour to get compilation and installation to work...).
+Other pieces of code seems to work, so I will investigate this later (I already spent one hour to get compilation and installation to work...):

 ```
 $ lua